jhthorsen/mojolicious-plugin-openapi/README.md

     }

 See [Mojolicious::Plugin::OpenAPI::Guides::OpenAPIv2](https://metacpan.org/pod/Mojolicious%3A%3APlugin%3A%3AOpenAPI%3A%3AGuides%3A%3AOpenAPIv2) or
-[Mojolicious::Plugin::OpenAPI::Guides::OpenAPIv3](https://metacpan.org/pod/Mojolicious%3A%3APlugin%3A%3AOpenAPI%3A%3AGuides%3A%3AOpenAPIv3) for tutorials on how to write a "full" app with application class and controllers.
+[Mojolicious::Plugin::OpenAPI::Guides::OpenAPIv3](https://metacpan.org/pod/Mojolicious%3A%3APlugin%3A%3AOpenAPI%3A%3AGuides%3A%3AOpenAPIv3) for more information about.

 Looking at the documentation for
 ["x-mojo-to" in Mojolicious::Plugin::OpenAPI::Guides::OpenAPIv2](https://metacpan.org/pod/Mojolicious%3A%3APlugin%3A%3AOpenAPI%3A%3AGuides%3A%3AOpenAPIv2#x-mojo-to) can be especially